Skip to main content

 • build-conf contains the following enterprise-level property files:

-• build.properties defines DBB initilization properties, including location and of the DBB metadata store (for storing dependency information) and more.
+• build.properties defines DBB initilization properties, including location of the DBB metadata store (for storing dependency information) and more.

 • dataset.properties describes system datasets such as the PDS name of the COBOL compiler or libraries used for the subsystem.
 You must update this properties file with your site’s data set names.